LiveArtx/ArtToken/docs/cross-chain-compatibility.md

 ```bash
 npx hardhat lz:oapp:wire --oapp-config layerzero.simple.config.ts
 ```
+- *Note: This step may take error when attemoting to sign some of the transactions.
+Wait a few minutes and try again.*

 ### 4. Manual Peer Configuration
 Use the `setPeer` function to configure peer contracts across chains: